 A virtual private network employs dedicated connections, authentication, and encryption to connect you to your private network from the Internet while maintaining all the same functionality and security you would have inside the network.
 Authentication is built into the VPN server.
 When you use a VPN, it's like having your own private tunnel through the Internet.
-It feels just like being on site.
+It feels a lot like being on site.

-Port forwarding may be easier to set up than a VPN but is not secure.
+Port forwarding may be easier to set up than a VPN but is less secure.
 PF allows remote computers or mobile devices to connect to a specific computer or service within a private local area network through a specific port.
-Essentially it pokes a "pinhole" in your company firewall to allow trusted packets of information (yours) from an untrusted network (the Internet) to pass through.
+Essentially it pokes a "pinhole" in your company firewall that packets of information can pass through.